 I have found that even as someone who is very interested in style, I prefer to have the minimum clothes possible.
 As I have said before, this lifestyle is not a competition or something with rules and limits.
 My wardrobe consists of the clothes which, at this point in my life, I wear regularly.
 A few nonseasonal items are stored under my bed.

-I will never be a person who wears the same outfit every day - style is something I have liked for as long as I can remember.
 Learning to appreciate simplicity has been gratifying.
 There have been too many times when I have worn clothes which limited what I could do and I never want that to happen again.
 I want to wear comfortable shoes, to be warm in the winter or cool in the summer and to look after my clothes, hanging them up and keeping them in good condition.

 This aesthetic simplicity has expanded into other areas of my appearance too.
 Most days I wear very little makeup- eyeliner and a sometimes little glitter under my eyes.
 I still have lipsticks and eye shadows for when I want to be fancy, I just can feel complete without them.
 Jewellery is the same; silver hoop earrings and my citrine healing crystal.
 Bags too; a rucksack or a simple tote bag depending on how much I need to carry.
 What began as a small part of my minimalism has grown naturally.
 Nothing has been forced.
 I have learnt that painting my face or putting on necklaces isn't worthy of my time of money.